 Placing a loved one in a nursing home is never easy.
 When you make that decision, you entrust the staff at the nursing home to take care of your loved one as they would their own.
 Sadly, this is not always the case.
 Research continues to show that nursing home abuse is a serious problem in the United States.
 With an increasingly growing elderly population and a shortage of qualified healthcare workers, the nation is simply not providing the level of care expected of these facilities.
+Our team of experienced Fort Myers personal injury lawyers is ready to take your case to court if necessary.

 Because of its warm weather and low cost of living, Florida has always been a popular destination for older adults.
 Approximately 20 percent of Florida’s population consists of residents over the age of 65.
 By 2030, one in four residents will be a part of this age group.
 As these numbers continue to rise, the need for quality nursing homes will continue to increase as well.
 As such, it is of utmost importance that these residents receive the highest level of care.